AngleSharp/AngleSharp/docs/general/04-Performance.md

 ## Comparison with Other Solutions

 One could also make comparisons to other projects.
 In the official **Performance** project (contained in the Visual Studio solution) you will find the *Majestic* (Majestic 13) parser.
 This one is nearly always faster than any other solution.
 Is it the right choice for your project?
 Probably not.
 The reason is simple: Majestic does not build a DOM, it also does not care about special tags, meanings and the HTML error correction.
-Basically Majestic is AngleSharp reduced to its tokenizer, with the tokenizer being a little bit simpler.
+Basically Majestic is AngleSharp reduced to its tokenizer, with the tokenizer being a bit simpler.

 This is also the reason for excluding Majestic from the performance comparison.
 However, you are (for your own pleasure) of course allowed to include Majestic again.
 The code is already checked-in.